Call for Papers

-The Asian Aviation Education & Training Symposium (AAETS) 2019, taking place in Seoul on 25-26 June 2019, will focus on an in-depth coverage of two major industry training disciplines in order to identify current best practice:
+The Asian Aviation Education and Training Symposium (AAETS), taking place in Seoul, Republic of Korea from 27-28 June 2019, will focus on in-depth coverage of two major industry training disciplines in order to identify current best practice:

 Multi-Crew Pilot Licence

-Presentations on other relevant subjects within these disciplines will also be considered.
+Abstracts on other relevant subjects within all disciplines will also be considered.

-To propose a presentation for either of the AAETS conference streams, please send a maximum 300 word abstract.
+To propose a presentation for AAETS 2019, please send a maximum 300 word abstract before 15th February 2019.

 Submissions should include: